DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Full.md

 ## Character Creation

-Deck of Adventures offers both premade characters `LINK NEEDED` and a completely customizable process.
+Deck of Adventures offers both [premade characters](./PremadeCharacters/README.md) and a completely customizable process.
 Consult with your GM for information about the setting and what skills will be relevant for the story ahead.
 Custom creation starts with spending Experience Points on Attributes, Skills, Powers, Vulnerabilities and/or Skills.